 The party is at Moomba Beach, in the Palm Beach area.
 The club/bar is located on the sand, with a DJ at night and multiple areas to house and entertain patrons.
 While not technically affiliated with any hotel, it is adjacent to the Marriott.

-Staff at Moomba gets off work around 2am, then they head to The Mill (an outside bar outside an old windmill) where the DJ plays until at least 4am and there’s enough music and drinks to keep the party going way past then.
+Staff at Moomba gets off work around 2am, then they head to The Mill (an outside bar and dance floor located by an old windmill) where the DJ plays until at least 4am and there’s enough music and drinks to keep the party going way past then.
 Be careful, as always.

 Aruba has some of the most beautiful beaches in the world, but it is so much more to do here than just get a good tan.
 If you want to experience some of the local culture, try any one of the experiences mentioned above for a guaranteed good time.